lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 I would be remiss to ignore the importance of mobility and, sadly, no mobility assessments are in the dataset I'll be using.
 In an actual <a href="https://www.youtube.com/watch?v=AuOkMElNgtU">Lattice Training assessment</a>, of course, they have tests of mobility: ankles (how far past your toes can your knee reach&mdash;aim for at least 5", higher is better); hips (how close to the wall can your body get with knees frogged&mdash;hip bones should be at most 10" from the wall, closer is better); and shoulders (arms above the head should pull beside the ears, ideally past them).
 The GB climbing team assessment, <a href="https://youtu.be/HRz65aplK7w?t=219">previewed by Hannah Morris</a>, tests shoulder mobility in the same way, hip mobility also in the same way but lying down, but ankle mobility entirely differently.
 They check how deeply you can squat with feet together; then, as a progression, if you can balance in and out of a pistol squat on each side.
 Because Hannah and her boyfriend weren't more flexible, we didn't see the full mobility progressions in the GB tests.

-While it's fun to reverse-engineer the trends behind the <a href="https://strengthclimbing.com/finger-strength-analyzer/">Climbing Finger Strength Analyzer 2.0</a>[^reverse], to fully explore what to assess in a boulderer, I'll analyse and model a <a href="https://docs.google.com/spreadsheets/u/0/d/1J6d45EqIlIsIqNdi2X-Zl-EGFxf9d9T3R_W55xrpEAs/edit">dataset</a> that includes many strength metrics, training habits and basic climber attributes[^otherdata].
+While it's fun to <abbr class="float-notes" title="Around my finger strength (25% of body weight), to get the wording &ldquo;your pull-up strength is on par with your finger strength&rdquo; for 1-rep pull-ups the weight added should be 125% of my 10s/20mm max hangs; in comparison, for 5-rep pull-ups the weight should only be around 75%.
+If I could hang 50kg atop 60kg, the 1-rep on-par is 100% (equal to finger strength) while the 5-rep on-par hasn't changed (is still 75% of finger strength).">reverse-engineer</abbr> the trends behind the <a href="https://strengthclimbing.com/finger-strength-analyzer/">Climbing Finger Strength Analyzer 2.0</a>[^reverse], to fully explore what to assess in a boulderer, I'll analyse and model a <a href="https://docs.google.com/spreadsheets/u/0/d/1J6d45EqIlIsIqNdi2X-Zl-EGFxf9d9T3R_W55xrpEAs/edit">dataset</a> that includes many strength metrics, training habits and basic climber attributes.
 We'll see how to balance a strength profile; what progression of strength to expect going from V-lo through V-med to V-hi; what training exercises are best to improve; and see that height and BMI both have a sweet spot, not too low, not too high.

-[^reverse]: Around my finger strength (25% of body weight), to get the wording "your pull-up strength is on par with your finger strength" for 1-rep pull-ups the weight added should exceed the finger test by 125%; for 5-rep pull-ups the weight should be less than that added for finger test, around 75% of that weight.
-If I could hang 50kg atop 60kg, the 1-rep "on par" is for the same weight while the 5-rep "on par" is still 75%, now 37.5kg.

-[^otherdata]: Other datasets exist, most notably the scrapped submissions from 8a.nu <a href="https://www.kaggle.com/dcohen21/8anu-climbing-logbook">downloadable</a> from kaggle.  <a href="https://latticetraining.com">Lattice Training</a> released an interesting <a href="https://www.instagram.com/p/B9zNGplJMyG/">finger strength vs V grade</a> that we'll compare with.